onaisahmed/kaizen-token-dapp/README.md

 # KaizenToken

-KaizenToken is an ERC-20 token implementation using Solidity.
+KaizenToken is an ERC-20 token implementation using Solidity, featuring a React frontend for easy interaction.
 This project demonstrates a token with buy and sell functionality, including direct token purchases with Ether, token sales back to the contract, and owner-only Ether withdrawal.
 It leverages OpenZeppelin's ERC20 and Ownable libraries for secure and standardized token management.
 Features include a fixed exchange rate of 1000 KZN per ETH, pre-minted total supply allocated to the owner, and built-in liquidity for token sales.

 ## Project Structure